How to Travel around Turkey from UK on a Budget?

 Some Important Trick to Keep in Mind to save Money during Turkey Trip

-Besides the major things, little cost they we don’t bother while paying becomes a big total at the end.
-To keep your trip in a budget, you need to keep in mind few trick at various places.
+Besides the major things, the little cost they don’t bother while paying becomes a big total at the end.
+To keep your trip in a budget, you need to keep in mind a few tricks at various places.
 Here are some most highlighted tips to save money.

-- Tips are always welcome but you need to be aware who you tip and how often.
-Some tourist offer tips repeatedly just to get help from staff but it is not recommended when you’re on budget trip.
+- Tips are always welcome but you need to be aware of who you tip and how often.
+Some tourists offer tips repeatedly just to get help from staff but it is not recommended when you’re on budget trip.
 Just tip the hotel staff once at the departure time.
 Offering tips to bus and taxi drivers is unnecessary.
-Taxi drivers expects from foreigners to round up the fare as they assumed you rich.
+Taxi drivers expect from foreigners to round up the fare as they assumed you rich.

 - When you purchased only drinks, there’s no need to tip in restaurants and bars.

-- If you’re few of those who still use traveler’s cheques then stop doing this.
-There is no need of traveler’s cheques anymore when cash points are everywhere.
-They are considered inconvenience by businesses and also charged commission. it is also recommend to check your bank prior to departing as some banks just apply fee for withdrawing money from ATM.
+- If you’re a few of those who still use traveler’s cheques then stop doing this.
+There is no need for traveler’s cheques anymore when cashpoints are everywhere.
+They are considered an inconvenience by businesses and also charged commission. it is also recommended to check your bank prior to departing as some banks just apply fees for withdrawing money from ATM.